Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 # Playground CLI

 [@wp-playground/cli](https://www.npmjs.com/package/@wp-playground/cli) is a command-line tool that simplifies the WordPress development and testing flow.
-Playground CLI supports auto-mounting a directory with a plugin, theme, or WordPress installation.
-But if you need flexibility, the CLI supports mounting commands to personalize your local environment.
+You can use Playground CLI to auto-mount a directory with a plugin, theme, or WordPress installation.
+If you need flexibility, you can use mounting commands to personalize your local environment.

 **Key features:**

--   **Quick Setup**: Set up a local WordPress environment in seconds.
+-   **Quick setup**: Set up a local WordPress environment in seconds.
 -   **Flexibility**: Allows for configuration to adapt to different scenarios.
--   **Simple Environment**: No extra configuration, just a compatible Node version, and you are ready to use it.
+-   **Simple environment**: No extra configuration, just a compatible Node version, and you are ready to use it.

 ## Requirements

 The Playground CLI requires Node.js 20.18 or higher, which is the recommended Long-Term Support (LTS) version.
 You can download it from the [Node.js website](https://nodejs.org/en/download).

-## Quickstart
+## Quick start

 To run the Playground CLI, open a command line and use the following command: